CambridgeNuclear/SCONE/docs/Geometry.rst

 ---------------------

 Geometry of a nuclear reactor is structured.
 It is a collection of a large number of repetitions of simple arrangements such as fuel pins and fuel assemblies.
-Furthermore these components are placed in a highly regular lattices.
+Furthermore, these components are placed in a highly regular lattices.
 When reactor geometry is modelled in a MC code it is possible to use all this extra information about the structure to significantly accelerate geometry procedures.
 For example, in a Cartesian lattice with constant pitch it is possible to find a cell